Radical Technologies and the Operating System of Everyday Life

 The Book

-Radical Technologies: The Design of Everyday Life was published by Verso in 2017.
+Radical Technologies: The Design of Everyday Life first appeared from Verso in 2017.
 Verso's current listing presents the paperback at 368 pages and frames the book as a guide to networked objects, services, and spaces, including smartphones, blockchain, augmented-reality interfaces, virtual assistants, 3D printing, autonomous delivery drones, and self-driving cars.
 Open Library classifies it under ubiquitous computing, technological innovation, telematics, work design, and the social aspects of data processing.

 Greenfield writes as a critic of urban computing and networked systems.
 LSE Cities describes his 2013-2014 research as work on the affective and experiential dimensions of everyday urban life under networked informatic systems, with explicit attention to whether ordinary people can understand systems that condition city life, from transit cards to predictive policing.